runial/tjhsst-atc-2026/README.md

-# About
+# TJHSST Assistive Technology Club Website
 This is a website made for ATC!
 It is still unfinished.
+Currently maintained by Richard Tang.